antonovdmitriy/it-notes/aws/AWS.md

 }
 ```

 in `start()` method which is invoked in constuctor there is an attempt to find a function in spring context.
-A property `spring.cloud.function.definition` or env variable `SPRING_CLOUD_FUNCTION_DEFINITION` is used for resovle a function name.
+A property `spring.cloud.function.definition` or env variable `SPRING_CLOUD_FUNCTION_DEFINITION` is used for resolve a function name.
 The bean of spring clound function dependency `functionCatalog` is used to search a function after resolving function definition.

 ```java
 this.function = functionCatalog.lookup(this.functionDefinition, "application/json")
 ```

-when function is found `functionInvoker` invokes it with a `Message` argument then get a result of invokation and write result as byte array to outputstream.
+when function is found `functionInvoker` invokes it with a `Message` argument then get a result of invocation and write result as byte array to outputstream.

 ```java
 	@Override